giangvu03/business_analytics_projects/README.md

 ---

 ## About Me
-I am a fresh graduate from Korea University, majoring in Business Administration with a strong interest in data-driven decision making, consulting, and strategic analysis.
+I am a fresh graduate from Korea University, majoring in Business Administration with a strong interest in data-driven decision making, consulting and strategic analysis.